Gwen Stefani And Blake Shelton Flirt On ‘The Voice,’ Lead To Ratings Success

 Gwen Stefani and Blake Shelton fell in love while filming the ninth season of The Voice in late 2015 and have been together ever since.
 When their relationship first began, Stefani and Shelton were both fresh off splits from their former spouses, Gavin Rossdale and Miranda Lambert, respectively.

-With Rossdale, Gwen Stefani shares three children, 10-year-old Kingston, 8-year-old Zuma and 3-year-old Apollo.
+With Rossdale, Gwen Stefani shares three children, 10-year-old Kingston, eight-year-old Zuma and three-year-old Apollo.

 While The Voice ratings saw a brief dip in viewership during last Thursday’s episode of Season 12, ratings were back up on Monday — and led to a major victory for NBC.
 As Variety revealed to readers on March 7, the March 6 episode of the show beat out ABC’s The Bachelor for the top spot with over 12 million viewers.
 The previous week, the premiere episode of The Voice earned NBC over 13 million viewers.